SimVascular/svZeroDSolver/paper/paper.md

 `svZeroDSolver` relies on a collection of "blocks" to set up the governing equations for a given anatomical configuration.
 Each block is inherited from a `block` class, as illustrated in \autoref{fig:blocks}, and is governed by a "local" set of equations with associated degrees-of-freedom.
-The solver parses through an input configuration `.json` file, which lists the blocks, their parameters, and how they are connected to each other, and then automatically assembles the local equations and degrees-of-freedom for each block into a global system of equations.
+The solver parses through an input configuration `.json` file, which lists the blocks, their parameters, and the blocks' connectivity, and then automatically assembles the local equations and degrees-of-freedom for each block into a global system of equations.
 The governing equations and circuit representation for each block are available in the documentation.
 For example, see the [documentation for a blood vessel block](https://simvascular.github.io/svZeroDSolver/class_blood_vessel.html#details).

 The zero-dimensional simulations performed by `svZeroDSolver` are governed by non-linear differential-algebraic equations.